GaryAsher/challenge-run-site/.docs/REMINDERS.md

     - Allow "yearly" as an option.
 - [ ] Dashboard:
   - Need to totally revamp Debug View
+- [ ] Move Admin Panel to somewhere actually not annoying.
+Ideally where the CRC logo is.

 ### 2. Runner Profiles
 - [ ] Profile Settings